Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 Technical Standards for Pharmacy Education, The University of Texas at Austin, is designed to inform students of the ethical, social and behavioral, observational, motor function, communication and intellectual expectations of the pharmacy program and pharmacy practice generally.
 Students must attest, via a survey that will be sent in April, that they have read this information and meet these standards.
 Individuals with questions or concerns about their ability to meet these standards should contact The University of Texas at Austin College of Pharmacy Student Affairs Office.

 This will be the portal that you will use to manage and track your compliance requirements (immunizations records, modules, health insurance, etc..).
-You will also use this portal to submit proof of immunization records for all required immunizations.
+You will also use this portal to complete your background check and drug screen.

 The one-time fee for creating this account last year was $145.75.
 An updated cost will be provided by Assistant Dean Ridings-Myhra.

-NOTE: You will be a required to create your CastleBranch during a specific window of time in early summer (May).
+NOTE: You will be a required to create your CastleBranch account during a specific window of time in April.
 Please plan accordingly for financial cost to set up this account.
 Asst.
 Dean Ridings-Myhra will provide the specific dates to set up your account.

-There are several required immunizations that you must complete and show proof of immunization in order to matriculate into the Pharm.D. program and/or enroll in a course that ties into you having actual patient interactions in a healthcare facility.
+There are several required immunizations that you must complete and for which you must show proof in order to matriculate into the Pharm.D. program and/or enroll in a course during which you have actual patient contact in a healthcare facility.

 Please do not submit proof of immunization records to the College of Pharmacy.
 Locate and collate your personal immunization information in anticipation of further instructions.
 Please note that many of these immunizations are childhood immunizations – locate your childhood immunization records for uploading when requested.